appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/before-checklist.md

 - [ ] If you are using Gitlab, Azure Devops Server, Bitbucket:
   - [ ] Create a Appcircle user.
 Give it permissions for the repositories.
   - [ ] Create a personal access token that has sufficient permissions.
-  - For details like token permissions, check the [Appcircle documentation](https://docs.appcircle.io/build/adding-a-build-profile/#connect-your-repository).
+  - For details like token permissions, check the [Connect Your Repository Page](../../build/adding-a-build-profile#connect-your-repository).
 - [ ] If you are using any other git server:
   - [ ] Create a public private ssh key pair.
   - [ ] Configure your Appcircle git user's public ssh keys and upload the public ssh key you created.
-  - For details, you can check the [Appcircle documentation](https://docs.appcircle.io/build/adding-a-build-profile/connecting-to-private-repository-via-ssh).
+  - For details, you can check the [Connect via SSH Page](../../build/adding-a-build-profile/connecting-to-private-repository-via-ssh.md).

 ### Create necessary firewall rules for Appcircle server to install necessary dependencies

 - [ ] You need a computer which has web browser and have access to the Appcircle server.
   - We will use Appcircle server from the web browser.
   - So the firewall rule should be from your computer to the Appcircle server machine.
-- [ ] You must get other detailed URLs from [Network Access Page](https://docs.appcircle.io/self-hosted-appcircle/configure-server/network-access)
+- [ ] You must get other detailed URLs from [Network Access Page For an Appcircle Server](../configure-server/network-access.md)
   - You might install Appcircle server on RHEL or Ubuntu with docker or podman.
   - See titles for your scenario and get url from there.
 - [ ] You need to create firewall rules from Appcircle server to your git repositories: